Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/concepts/1-data-modifications/1-insert-update-delete/insert-update-delete.md

 It allows your database to be Dynamic.
 Without these commands, a database would be a static, read-only list.
 These allow your application to react to real-world changes.

-## Example
-Scenario: Managing a shipment in a warehouse.

 ## Common Misconceptions
 1. "DELETE resets Identity seeds": False.
 If you delete ID #10, the next insert will still be #11.
 Use TRUNCATE if you want to reset the counter.